WP-Cassify/wp-cassify-develop/readme.txt

 = Features included =

-* (New feature !) : Add support for multivaluate cas user fields.
-Now multivaluate fields can be serialized to be stored in custom WP User meta.
+* (New feature !) : Backup / Restore plugin configuration options settings

 * Tested with CAS Server version 4.1.4
 * Compatible with CAS Protocol version 2 and 3
 * Automatic user creation if not exist in Wordpress database.
 * Synchronize Wordpress User metas with CAS User attributes.
+* Add support for multivaluate cas user fields.
+Now multivaluate fields can be serialized to be stored in custom WP User meta.
 * You can choose CAS User attributes you want to populate.
 Then you can access them via PHP Session.
 * Be careful, to access to CAS User Attributes from your theme file (from 1.8.4), use code below :
 `